chucknado/bottle_heroku_tutorial/README.md

 ### [Push updates to Heroku](id:push)

 You can start tweaking or adding to the app.
 See the [Bottle tutorial](http://bottlepy.org/docs/dev/tutorial.html).

-Test your changes locally before pushing the changes to Heroku.
+Test your changes locally before pushing the changes to Heroku, as described next.

 <div class="note note"><span class="notetitle">Note: </span>If you make changes to the <strong>sample_app.py</strong> file while the local server is running, you have to stop and restart the server to see the changes.
 You don't have to restart the server if you make changes to static files like the templates or css.
 Just refresh the page in the browser.</div>